Come Back Alive: 1. Indirect firing

 Instructors teach soldiers how to use the ARMOR graphic evaluation complex, which is an electronic calculator that enables users to quickly define coordinates and approximate directions, and also calculate data for indirect firing using grenade launchers, mortars and tanks.

 2. Mine safety

 This training program involves three stages, each of them including a theoretical part covering engineering, and practical application of the acquired knowledge in conditions close to actual combat.
 Soldiers are trained to find and neutralize explosives outside and inside of buildings.
 The foundation has also made individual and group kits for demining.
 These tools for urgent demining tasks help specialists to find and neutralize explosive traps and clean roads for combat groups.

 3. Sniping

-Professionals teach high precision shooting, finding the enemy's potential firing positions, observation tactics, redirecting fire, and destruction of priority targets.
-As of December 2021, half of all Ukrainian snipers at the frontline were trained by instructors of «Come Back Alive».
+Professionals teach high precision shooting, finding the enemy's potential firing positions, observation tactics, directing fire, and destruction of priority targets.
+As of December 2021, half of all Ukrainian snipers at the front line were trained by instructors of «Come Back Alive».

 4. UAV operators

-Instructors teach combating enemy drones and using our drones, tactics of use, air reconnaissance, and redirecting fire, as well as analyzing and deciphering intelligence information.
+Instructors teach combating enemy drones and using our drones, tactics of use, air reconnaissance, and directing fire, as well as analyzing and deciphering intelligence information.